 If you are a stockholder of record, you may also vote via the Internet during the special meeting by visiting www.virtualshareholdermeeting.com/[].
 To enter the special meeting, you will need the 16-digit control number that is printed in the box marked by the arrow on your proxy card.
-We recommend logging in at least fifteen minutes before the meeting to ensure that you are logged in when the meeting starts.
+It is recommended that you log in at least fifteen minutes before the meeting to ensure that you are logged in when the meeting starts.
 Online check-in will start shortly before the meeting on [].